watheia/blowdryer-diffplug/README.md

 ## [Unreleased]
 ### Added
 - `base/changelog`, which pulls version information from a changelog in either the same project or the parent project
+- `base/bintray`, for pushing to bintray and mavenCentral
 ### Fixed
 - Set javadoc to use `UTF-8` encoding.